 - Finally, slow down.
 I’ve noticed in my own life that I’m least compassionate when I’m in the greatest hurry.

 Of course, compassion is only one part of the formula for being great at serving others, but it’s a great start.
-Not only will having a sense of compassion help us as we strive to improve our customer service, it will also help make us better humans!
+Not only will having a sense of compassion help us as we strive to improve our customer service, but it will also help make us better humans!

 Enroll your team now in Compassionate Geek IT customer service training so they can work together, get things done, and take care of customers.